Kenya travel guide

 Wherever possible British nationals should aim to be vaccinated in the country where they live.
 We will update this page when the Government of Kenya announces new information on the national vaccination programme.
 You can sign up to get email notifications when this page is updated.

-The Kenya national vaccine programme started in March 2021 and is using the AstraZeneca vaccine.
+The Kenya national vaccine programme started in March 2021 and is using the AstraZeneca, Janssen (Johnson and Johnson), Moderna and Pfizer-BioNTech vaccines.
 The Government of Kenya has stated that all foreign nationals resident in Kenya are eligible for vaccination.
 Further information on the vaccination programme is available on the Government of Kenya Ministry of Health website and the COVID-19 self-service portal.
+A register of vaccination centres is available on the Kenya Medical Practitioner’s and Dentist’s Council website.

 Find out more, including about vaccines that are authorised in the UK or approved by the World Health Organisation, on the COVID-19 vaccines if you live abroad page.